 Join us at Read by the Sea Literary Festivalin picturesque River John, NSJuly 11, 2026.

-This year’s festival is dedicated to the memory of Beulah Wright.
+This year, the 2026 festival is proudly dedicated to Beulah Wright.

 River John’s own Sheree Fitch will present the day’s land acknowledgement.